juice-shop/pwning-juice-shop/appendix/solutions.md

 :wrench: **TODO**

-### :warning: Retrieve the language file that never made it into production
+### Retrieve the language file that never made it into production

 1. Monitoring the HTTP calls to the backend when switching languages tells you how the translations are loaded: